seek-oss/seek.automation.stub/README.md

 ```

 ## Performance Feature
-This library also provides a feature to allow you to run mini pact based performance based tests:
+This library also provides a feature to allow you to run mini pact based performance tests:

 ```
         [Fact]